abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Symmetry of isomorphisms](../01_set/isomorphism_symmetry.svg)

-**Task:** One law down, two to go: Go through the previous section and verify that isomorphisms also satisfy the other equivalence relation laws.
+**Task 12:** One law down, two to go: Go through the previous section and verify that isomorphisms also satisfy the other equivalence relation laws.

 The practice of using isomorphisms to define an equivalence relation is very prominent in category theory where isomorphisms are denoted with $≅$, which is almost the same as $=$ (and is also similar to having two opposite arrows connecting one set to the other).